micheledusi/Deckz/src/view/group.typ

 }

 /// Renders a *heap* of cards, randomly placed in the given area.
-/// The cards are placed in a random position within the specified width and height, with a random rotation applied to each card.
-The `heap.exceed` parameter controls whether cards can exceed the specified frame dimensions or not.
+/// The cards are placed in a random position within the specified width (@cmd:deckz:heap.width) and height (@cmd:deckz:heap.height), with a random rotation applied to each card.
+The @cmd:deckz:heap.exceed parameter controls whether cards can exceed the specified frame dimensions or not.
 ///
 /// ```side-by-side
 /// #deckz.heap(